CycloneDX/cyclonedx-node-yarn/README.md

 ## Usage

 Run `yarn build:dev` or `yarn build` to create bundle.
-Then import the bundle into your project using `yarn import ...`.
+Then import the bundle into your project using `yarn import ...` or reference it in [YARN_PLUGINS](https://yarnpkg.com/advanced/plugin-tutorial#dynamically-loading-plugins-using-the-yarn_plugins-environment-variable).

 ```
 Generates CycloneDX SBOM file for current workspace.